Seasonal Analysis

 • Bronzer/contour: light caramel, soft toffee (matte)

-• Eyeshadow: olive, taupe, soft gold, sepia, smoky bronze, muted copper
+• Eyeshadow: Olive, taupe, soft gold, sepia, smoky bronze, and muted copper all echo the palette without turning harsh.

 • Eyeliner: espresso, warm brown, moss

-• Lipstick: cinnamon, warm blush, gentle russet, muted peach
+• Lipstick: Cinnamon, warm blush, gentle russet, and muted peach are the easiest low-contrast lip colors to start with.

 • Highlighter: soft champagne (satin, no sparkle)